La Idea Incubator Project

 Catapulting high-potential Central American entrepreneurs

-The La Idea Incubator Program provides Central American entrepreneurs with a suite of resources to conduct business or launch a subsidiary of their business in the US.
+The La Idea Incubator Project provides Central American entrepreneurs with a suite of resources to conduct business or launch a subsidiary of their business in the US.
 At the heart of this initiative is an intensive 5-day boot camp for entrepreneurs, immersing participants in unprecedented networking opportunities and a curriculum that will help them succeed with their launch.
-At the conclusion of this boot camp and up to six months after, participants will return to their home nations while still receiving mentorship, guidance, and additional opportunities from their host Soft Landing site, as well as from entrepreneur support centers in their community.
-InBIA will host three (3) cohorts, of a maximum 10 entrepreneurs, in the following (3) industry classifications (and is currently seeking entrepreneurs who own or operate small businesses in the following sectors to apply):
+At the conclusion of this boot camp and up to twelve months after, participants will return to their home nations while still receiving mentorship, guidance, and additional opportunities from their host Soft Landing site, as well as from entrepreneur support centers in their community.
+InBIA will host ten (10) cohorts, of a maximum 10 entrepreneurs each.
+RFP’s are currently closed for both entrepreneurs and soft landing sites for the following cohorts:

 What participating entrepreneurs can expect

 The Soft Landing incubators will provide a baseline training curriculum for the first two days of the boot camp that covers:

 DAY 1: Expanding Small/Early-Growth Businesses Intro the US Markets – Is My Business Ready?
 Topics for this course will include cultural nuances, common business entities, tax and liability issues, support programs and funding, establishing pricing, and intellectual property.

 DAY 2: Legal, Regulatory and Compliance Issues for Foreign Small Businesses Entering US Markets Topics for this course will include logistics and issues around imports and exports, potential markets, pricing, customs and border control, shipping concerns, immigration laws and practices for small businesses, and employment issues.